What Is Tier 1 Instruction?

 What is Tier 1 in the classroom?

 What are tiers?
-In medicine, mental health, and now in education, there are three generally accepted levels of prevention for various disorders or problems.
+What Is Tier 1 Instruction In medicine, mental health, and now in education, there are three generally accepted levels of prevention for various disorders or problems.
 Each of these levels represents ways that professionals can intervene in order to diminish problems in their clients.

 All students benefit from Tier 1 interventions in school.
 When Tier 1 interventions are implemented well, potentially fewer students will need additional services.
 Character education, a curricula intended to help all students understand and commit to behaviors that align with core ethical values, is an example of a Tier 1 intervention.